 While registration for the Housing Choice Voucher waitlist is currently closed, Washington State will soon receive over 2,400 emergency housing vouchers from the federal government for people living homeless or in danger of becoming homeless.
 The Biden administration announced recently that $5 billion in emergency housing vouchers will go to public housing authorities across the country.

 This is in addition to another $5 billion from the American Rescue Plan Act to assist people experiencing homelessness across the country.
 The bill also provides $10 billion for homeowner assistance, $100 million for housing counseling, $20 million for fair housing, and $5 billion for utility assistance, among other crucial provisions.
-These investments will prevent millions of low-income people from losing their homes during the pandemic and will provide cities and states with the resources they need to help people experiencing homelessness find housing and remain safely housed during the pandemic and beyond.
+According to stock picking services, these investments will prevent millions of low-income people from losing their homes during the pandemic and will provide cities and states with the resources they need to help people experiencing homelessness find housing and remain safely housed during the pandemic and beyond.

 ADU/DADU: For more information on building Accessory Dwelling Units (ADUs), property owners can visit this site: https://www.seattle.gov/sdci/permits/common-projects/accessory-dwelling-units.
 This site includes pre-approved designs which should help property owners to build ADUs.
 Financing to pay for the new construction will continue to be a challenge.
 Moreover, the City Council will want to be sure that complex new requirements for landlords do not inadvertently discourage affordable ADUs from being created.